Poll: Donald Trump’s Approval Rating Crashes Before Inauguration, More Than Half Of Americans Think He’s Dishonest

 More and more, Trump has made a habit out of using social media to blast and belittle anyone who musters up the courage to offer any public rebuke of him.

-The Quinnipiac poll also shows Trump now suffers from an overall drop in confidence among voters.
-While 59 percent of respondents expressed optimism about the next four years in November, that number now stands some seven point lower, at just 52 percent.
+The Quinnipiac poll also shows that Trump now suffers from an overall drop in confidence among voters.
+While 59 percent of respondents expressed optimism about the next four years in November, that number now stands some seven points lower, at just 52 percent.

 When it comes to the economy, just 47 percent of Americans now think he can help the economy, compared with 47 percent in November.
 On a more personal level, just 27 percent of respondents now feel he can help their individual situation, down from a high of 40 percent just eight weeks ago.